nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 ## Start a Branch session

+{% if page.mparticle_ios or page.mparticle_android %}
+As with any kit, mParticle will automatically handle initializing Branch sessions.
+At this point you should start seeing your Branch session data - including installs, re-opens, and any custom events - in your Branch dashboard.
+{% else %}
 A Branch session needs to be started every single time your app opens.
 We check to see if the user came from a link and if so, the callback method returns any deep link parameters for that link.
 Please note that the callback function is always called, even when the network is out.
+{% endif %}

 <!---    iOS -->
 {% if page.ios %}